-Difficulty Obtaining a Seat: If a student is unable to comply with the Academic Oversight Registration guidelines listed below, because no seats are available in his or her desired course, or he or she is on a waitlist after the open registration period ends, please contact one’s Academic Advisor.
+Difficulty Obtaining a Seat: If a student is unable to comply with the Academic Oversight Registration guidelines, because no seats are available in his or her desired course, or he or she is on a waitlist after the open registration period ends, please contact the Academic Advisor.

 Graduation Requirements: Please remember that, in order to graduate, all students must fulfill the general graduation requirements for JDs – see the Student Handbook for details.
 It is each student’s responsibility to ensure that he or she is on track to fulfill these requirements before graduation.

-Joint Degree Students: For joint degree students on Academic Oversight, please consult with one’s Academic Advisor and the advisor of the joint degree program before course enrollment.
+Joint Degree Students: For joint degree students on Academic Oversight, please consult with the appropriate Academic Advisor and the advisor of the joint degree program before course enrollment.